Stripe vs PayPal vs Apple Pay for WordPress

 Stripe Transaction Fees

 Aside from those fees, you’ll be glad to know that Stripe doesn’t charge you for failed transactions or refunds.
-However, there is a $15 fee per chargeback.
+However, there is a $15 fixed fee per chargeback.

 PayPal for WordPress